- J.D.Harvard Law Schoolcum laude2003

 District of Columbia

-Layla Asali and Rocco Femia will speak at the Houston Tax Executives Institute (TEI) Tax School on May 9, 2019, in Houston, TX.
+Layla Asali and David Zimmerman will speak at the Houston Tax Executives Institute (TEI) 2020 Tax School on February 26, 2020, in Houston, Texas.

 On June 14, 2019, the Department of Treasury (Treasury) and the Internal Revenue Service (IRS) simultaneously issued proposed regulations (GILTI Proposed Regulations)1 and final regulati